The Paint Synthesizer

 Paint presets can simulate traditional art media or create new and unique digital effects.
 Extensive use of dynamic procedural texture generators, interactive modulators, and internal visual modeling to drive automatic drawing create extremely organic paint effects and smart intelligent auto-rotoscoping capabilities.

-The best way to get started using the paint synthesizer is to take some time and work your way through some of the factory presets.
+The best way to get started using the Paint Synthesizer is to take some time and work your way through some of the factory presets.
 Individual presets are organized by Category and Collection.
 The screen snap below shows the paint presets available in the General category in the Default collection.
-By using the 2 popups at the top of the preset list you can try out different collections and their associated categories.
+By using the 2 popups at the top of the preset list you can try out different collections and the associated categories.

 To select a specific preset to draw with just click on the icon or title.
 When you do that selected preset will display at the top of the Preset palette in the current preset icon, and the associated title will update accordingly.
 Once you have selected a specific paint preset, you can either draw manually using the mouse or pen and tablet, or you can press the Action button and watch the paint preset draw automatically.